 There are several different types of health insurance plans:

-When evaluating any policy, research the company and plan thoroughly, and buy just what you need – never more.
+When evaluating any policy, research the company, plan thoroughly, and don't buy more than you need.
 Your financial health depends on it.

 Was this article helpful?

 Thank you for your feedback.

 Share this article: